DeeMMoon/DeeMMoon/README.md

 I have been programming for several years (mainly for educational purposes).
 I graduated from the Moscow Aviation Institute.
 I am currently a student at School 21.
 At school21, I developed a lot of projects in C and C ++, in the near future I plan to completely switch to Java and its core technologies

-- :telescope: School student21 (Sber)
+- :telescope: School21 student (Sber)
 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [dim22xxx@gmail.com](mailto:dim22xxx@gmail.com)
 * 🧠  I'm learning Spring Framework and Hibernate